SadafAsad/WeatherApp/README.md

 ## Configuration

 Initialize eslint: `npx eslint –init`

 Run lint using: `npm run lint`

-Note: If you got any error while running, it might be caused because of the incompatibility between eslint and prettier.
+Note: If you got any error in running stage, it might be due to the incompatibility between eslint and prettier.

 Resolve with: `npm install --save-dev eslint-plugin-prettier@[*version*]`

 ## Acknowledgments